jwcomp4/Election_Analysis/README.md

         - Denver County: 306,055 votes (82.8% of total votes)
         - Jefferson County: 24,801 votes (6.7% of total votes)

-    - Producing the County vote data required a for-loop that iterates through the county_votes dictiionary with a nested if-statement that evaluates the data to determine what county has the highest voter turnout:
+    - Producing the County vote data required a for-loop that iterates through the county_votes dictionary with a nested if-statement that evaluates the data to determine what county has the highest voter turnout:

     ```python